EAkeweje/GPmix/README.md

     Projector(basis_type = 'bspline', basis_params = {'order': 1})
     Projector(basis_type = 'wavelet', basis_params = {'wv_name': 'haar', 'resolution': 1})
     ```
+    The default behavior for projecting onto the Fourier basis is to set the period equal to the length of the interval.
+This approach works well for all datasets considered in our numerical study.
+However, we have included the period as a hyperparameter in case users want to project onto Fourier functions with lower (or even higher) oscillations.

 **Attributes** <br>
 - <strong> n_features (int) </strong>: number of evaluation points for each sample curve and for the projection functions.